Learn / Case Studies / Intelliquip

 Intelliquip has manufacturing clients and distributors all across the globe.
 We caught up with Jon Kern, their Manager of Strategic Products, to hear how the team used Hotjar at a particularly crucial time—a platform switch that affected nearly 10,000 users.

 The team at Intelliquip had been building a new registration feature for one of their clients (one of the largest pump manufacturers in the world).
 Users who would normally sign in to a legacy website and continue through to an old website would now be automatically taken through to Intelliquip’s brand new Project Portal system.
 The switch would impact nearly 10,000 users over the course of a few days, and the onboarding just “needed to work.”
-After the switch, the users needed to log in “like normal,” yet go through a more stringent onboarding process, and then continue using the new system.
+After the switch, the users needed to log in “like normal,” yet go through a more stringent customer onboarding process, and then continue using the new system.

 Watching Hotjar Session Recordings, Jon quickly noticed that more users were getting stuck:

 By watching recordings to understand the problem(s), Jon and his colleague were able to follow an iterative process: they would make some changes to the code, redeploy, watch, and start again.